 Default AD Choice

-The current default AD choice is dependent on the number of parameters, where for <100 parameters ForwardDiff.jl is used, otherwise Zygote.jl is used.
+The current default AD choice is dependent on the number of parameters.
+For <50 parameters both ForwardDiff.jl and Zygote.jl gradients are evaluated and the fastest is used.
+If both methods fail, finite difference method is used as a fallback.
+For ≥50 parameters Zygote.jl is used.
 More refinements to the techniques are planned.

 Default Optimizer Choice